 I had the honor to know Madame Olga Petrova at the end of her life.
 She was a remarkable woman, a major figure on stage and screen in the early years of the 20th century and an avowed feminist.
 Somebody should really write a serious biography on her.

 I regret I have not seen any of Madame Petrova’s films.
-She was actually Welsh [born Muriel Harding in May 1884], but she always pretended to be Russian and spoke with a Russian actress.
+She was actually Welsh [born Muriel Harding in May 1884], but she always pretended to be Russian and spoke with a Russian accent.
 Even in old age, she kept up the illusion.

 How come Alice Guy Blaché’s directorial career collapsed after the end of World War I?
 Was sexism an issue?
 Or were there other factors at play?
 [Not making things any easier, the Solax Company lab facilities were destroyed in a fire in 1919.]

 I don’t know why Alice’s career ended when it did.
 I suspect it had something to do with her being active for so long — almost three decades.
-And as you get older, you tend to be dismissed as lacking in understanding as to how films are made today rather than yesterday.
+And as you get older, you tend to be dismissed as lacking an understanding as to how films are made today rather than yesterday.

 Perhaps she became somewhat obsessed with Herbert’s extra-marital activities, and failed to concentrate enough on her career.
 Who knows?